Neon Shark vs Pegasus: Critical reception

-Neon Shark vs Pegasus received critical acclaim.
-Emma Jackimowicz of The Daily Reveille praised Trippie Redd’s experimentation, calling the project “a refreshing, emo-punk album”.
-She highlighted “Without You”, “Geronimo” and “Frozen Ocean” as some of the best songs on the album.
-Lucas Fagen of Hyperallergic praised the project as a “pop-punk gem”.
-Maisy Sullivan of The Tower was also complementary towards the album, writing: “Neon Shark is very experimental.
+Emma Jackimowicz of The Daily Reveille praised Trippie Redd's experimentation, calling the project "a refreshing, emo-punk album".
+She highlighted "Without You", "Geronimo" and "Frozen Ocean" as some of the best songs on the album.
+Lucas Fagen of Hyperallergic praised the project as a "pop-punk gem".
+Maisy Sullivan of The Tower was also complementary towards the album, writing: "Neon Shark is very experimental.
 Trippie Redd uses rock as the sort of umbrella genre, yet tries out different branches of the artistic category.
-He features screamo, pop-punk, trap, and traditional alternative styles to combine into the entirety of the work.”
-She concluded: “His discography is messy, his aesthetic is chaotic, and his music tests all styles.
+He features screamo, pop-punk, trap, and traditional alternative styles to combine into the entirety of the work."
+She concluded: "His discography is messy, his aesthetic is chaotic, and his music tests all styles.
 Trippie Redd is controversial; however, he does not look to impress.
 He looks to be himself unapologetically.
 Neon Shark is a pure reflection of his happy-go-lucky personality.
-It fits into his emo-style rap genre, and it is easy to discern that he put work into its production.”
-The song “Geronimo” was included on Loudwire’s list of the Best Rock Songs of 2021 (So Far) in October 2021.
+It fits into his emo-style rap genre, and it is easy to discern that he put work into its production."
+The song "Geronimo" was included on Loudwire's list of the Best Rock Songs of 2021 (So Far) in October 2021.